Mississippi Prioritizes Public Safety In Jackson Despite Latest Water Mishap

 According to Time, Jackson has struggled with safe water access since the 1940s, but nothing has been done.

-The EPA warned the city about the water plant’s poor infrastructure in 1970 and 2020, but nothing was done to solve the matter.
+The Environmental Protection Agency (APA) warned the city about the water plant’s poor infrastructure in 1970 and 2020, but nothing was done to solve the matter.

-As News-One previously reported, in August 2022, Mississippi announced that the city’s water system was failing.
+As NewsOne previously reported, in August 2022, Mississippi announced that the city’s water system was failing.
 Thousands were left without adequate water supply as a result.
-Jackson has a population of over 149,000 and nearly 85.5 percent of residents are Black, according to The Census.
+Jackson has a population of over 149,000 and nearly 85.5% of residents are Black, according to the Census.

 O.B.
 Curtis is the largest water treatment plant in the city.
 During a press conference, Gov. Tate Reeves cautioned that the plant would be temporarily shut down until officials could figure out the cause of the malfunction.
 According to Reeves, the main water pumps at O.B.
 Curtis were “damaged severely” when the city issued its first boil water notice on Jul.
 29, 2022.
 At the time, the governor did not reveal the source of the damage.
 Officials said the city was relying on small backup pumps until the system completely went offline.